Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">4/1/2024</td>
+<td align="center">4/3/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G50UZV0ZE/watch-as-i-improve-the-world">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GK9U3KE7V/just-the-way-it-is">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Shin and company begin full-scale action to destroy the underground organization with demon general Rona's<br>help.
-The group discovers that the mastermind is Bright, an instructor at Rotsgard Academy.
-Bright's<br>willingness to make sacrifices angers Makoto.</p>
+<p align="center">Each player unleashed their weapon and ego, and Team Z has caught up to a<br>draw.
+They totally have the momentum of the game, but that has “awakened” Team V’s<br>monster, Nagi.
+In the chain reaction to awakening, Isagi also learns to use his weapon<br>and keeps fighting.
+The “heat” generated by the clashing of ego from both teams starts<br>to affect Kuon as well.</p>
 </td>
 </tr>
 </table>